NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 Once you are comfortable with your settings click the `Deploy ->` button.
-Depending on your configuration, deployment can be as fast as 15 seconds for `Ubuntu 22.04`  or up to 10 minutes for other deployment.
+Depending on your configuration, deployment can be as fast as 15 seconds for `Ubuntu 22.04`  or up to 10 minutes for other deployments.

   <img src="https://i.imgur.com/PJDnuFv.png"  width="500">

-After deployment is complete, click to enter the server save your IP address from your server dashboard, as well as other setting like Username and Password.
+After deployment is complete, click to enter the server and save your IP address from your server dashboard, as well as other settings like `username` and `password`.

 ###  Access your server & further steps
 You can get your username and password and all other credentials from clicking the `server` under your project, which can then use to access your Latitude.sh machine from your local machine using a terminal.